SHGliscor/Pokebot3DS-CFW/README.md

 Some parts of the project have been heavily assisted by AI, particularly the dashboard/UI and areas where I've needed help debugging, restructuring, or correcting code I've written.

 The backend and core bot logic, however, are largely based on my own work, testing, research, experimentation, and implementation.
-I would estimate that roughly **85% of the backend logic originates from my own work**, with AI helping me debug problems, improve implementations, and develop things faster than I would be able to alone.
+I would estimate that roughly **85% of the backend logic originates from my own work**, with AI helping me debug problems, improve implementations, and develop things faster than I would be able to.

-The dashboard/UI has been much more heavily AI-assisted.

 I know that some people are strongly against the use of AI in software development, and I understand many of the concerns surrounding it.
 I agree with quite a few of those concerns myself.